 Pump Maintenance in 7 Easy Steps

 When things are running smoothly it’s easy to overlook common maintenance chores and rationalize that it’s not worth the time to regularly inspect and replace parts.
-But nothing could be farther from the truth.
+But nothing could be further from the truth.
 The reality is that most facilities have several pumps performing a variety of functions that are integral to the successful operation of the plant.
 If a pump malfunctions it can be the cause of an entire plant shut down.
 Pumps are the cogs in the wheel that keep your facility functioning efficiently, whether they are used for manufacturing processes, HVAC, or water treatment.
 To keep pumps running properly, a regular maintenance schedule should be implemented and followed.

 - DETERMINE MAINTENANCE FREQUENCY Consult the original manufacturer’s guidelines.
 Consider the timing to schedule your maintenance.
 Will lines or pumps have to be disabled?
 Select a time when the system is down and use common sense when deciding the time and frequency.